 I love how Catz in the Kitchen repurposes wall space in a main living area with these awesome built-ins.
 The cabinets would be the perfect place to store crafting and school supplies!
 She even has a great tutorial with lots of images.

-Although not as "pretty" as some ideas, the practicality of these under-the-stairs bookshelves makes me truly happy.
+Although not as "pretty" as some ideas, the practicality of these under-the-stairs bookshelves from House Hunt makes me truly happy.
 Having a small living space, I love economical use of space.

 Turn unused closet space into a library / book nook combined.
 Or, for the confirmed bibliophile, don't put in the bench seating for a walk-in library with floor-to-ceiling bookshelves.

 If I actually had an unused closet, I'd do this.

 I have been dreaming of recessed shelving for several years, but so far no luck with hubby and I'm not brave enough to try it alone.
 But, just imagine the possibilities!
 I mean, there are walls literally in every room of my house.
 Do you know how many books we could own?!
 I would no longer need to practice any restraint when it comes to buying books!

 Hmmm...maybe hubby knows me all too well and, thus, his lack of excitement about this idea.

 Whatever space you can use, make it appealing and accessible.